8 Things You Should NOT Do With Spray Foam

 We all love spray foam, but it shouldn't be used for everything!
 Here are seven things you shouldn't do with spray foam at home.

-1. Buy Expired Spray Foam
+2. Buy Expired Spray Foam

-2. Leave Your Hands, Arms and Eyes Exposed
+3. Leave Your Hands, Arms and Eyes Exposed

-3. Use Spray Foam Around Electrical Boxes
+4. Use Spray Foam Around Electrical Boxes

 When there is no insulation between the back of an electrical box and an outside wall, it may be possible to add insulation behind it.
 However, be careful not to get the foam inside the box because it will jam up parts.
 Plus, many spray foams are flammable.
-So be sure to use low-expanding foam behind the electrical box, which fills gaps without applying force.
+So be sure to use low-expanding foam behind the electrical box, which fills gaps without applying much force.
 See how you can seal drafts around electrical outlets.

-4. Use Spray Foam Around Recessed Ceiling Canister Lights
+5. Use Spray Foam Around Recessed Ceiling Canister Lights

 Another good idea is to fill the space with two layers.
 Push the applicator tip all the way to the back of the space and move it quickly along as you pull the trigger.
 Let this first layer expand and cure.
 Then add another if necessary.
-Did you know spray foam can even be used for concrete repair?
+Did you know special spray foam can even be used for concrete repair?

-6. Set the Can Wherever
+7. Set the Can Wherever

-7. Wipe Away the Foam Mess Immediately
+8. Wipe Away the Foam Mess Immediately

 We all know spray foam is an insulation powerhouse.
 Here are some genius uses for this useful product that you may not have considered.
 Check out these 12 brilliant uses for spray foam that will blow your mind.